 For families who like camping but don't love roughing it, glamping is the best of both worlds, delivering the sounds of nature, the smell of campfires and plenty of free-form fun—but in a hassle-free setting with comfy beds, running water, and easy access to meals.

-Located on an ancient celebration site for California’s Chumash tribe, El Capitan first opened as a campground in 1970 and later reopened as an upscale glamping destination in 2002.
-Today the 350-acre property—with 161 cabins or tent cabins, a general store, café, and mellow resort-like activities—exudes what people love about the Central Coast region of California: mild weather and a countryside that rolls right up to the beach.
+Set about 20 minutes north of downtown Santa Barbara, El Capitan Canyon is a “glampground” offering no-fuss camping with rustic style and plenty of fun for the whole family.
+Located on an ancient celebration site for California’s Chumash tribe, El Capitan first opened as a campground in 1970 and later reopened as an upscale glamping destination.
+The 350-acre property—with 161 cabins or tent cabins, a general store, café, and mellow resort-like activities—exudes what people love about the Central Coast region of California: mild weather and a countryside that rolls right up to the beach.

 Moreover, the place delivers comfort in all the right ways.
 Cabins come equipped with pretty much all the amenities you otherwise might stress over rounding up for a roughing-it-style trip: linens, paper towels, dishwashing liquid, and toiletries.